sjspielman/tasty/workshop/workshop-materials.md

 In the `training-modules` repository, each individual module is found in a subfolder of the main page, along with folders containing cheat sheets and setup instructions.

-In this training workshop, we will be using the following modules:
+In this training workshop, we will be using the following modules.
+Links below will take you to our `training-modules` GitHub repository where all materials are stored, but we will also directly provide you will all of these materials as part of the workshop.

 <!--List the specific modules you will be using and use permalinks to a specific release-->